Clay Bottom Farm Internship Program

 We also like to have fun!
 Our annual volunteer canoe trip is always a hit.

 Book reading list: Reading and reflection on issues related to farming and ecology are an integrated part of a Clay Bottom Farm internship.
-Each term, we assign a short reading list of books that we all read and discuss.
-Past books have included:
+Some books we recommend:

 The Omnivor’s Dilemma by Michael Pollen